Dentures & Removable Partial Dentures

-A partial denture can delay the need for a complete denture and the fit is always better.
-It is important to replace missing teeth.
-A partial is a good option where a fixed bridge or implants are not protocol.
-The vast majority of patients have little difficulty adjusting to the appliance.
+A partial denture can delay the need for a complete denture, and the fit is always better.
+A partial is a good option where a fixed bridge or implants are not protocol, and the majority of patients have little difficulty adjusting to the appliance.

 Aftercare Instructions: Dentures

 Cleaning your dentures every day is one of the most important things you can do to help your smile keep its attractive appearance.
-Plaque can form on dentures, making them less bright.
-Failure to clean your dentures regularly can result in staining and denture odor as well.
+If you skip cleanings, plaque can form on dentures, making them less bright.
+Failing to clean your dentures regularly can also result in staining and denture odor.